 Change maker.
 In 1999, The Council brought 52 organizations together around a vision for services for people with developmental disabilities with the organizing of the Coalition for Quality and Choice.
 The Coalition’s efforts led to an unprecedented increase in expenditures to serve Kentuckians with disabilities.

 Public policy leader.
 The Council was a leader in the movement to pass the Adult Protection Registry, legislation to help prevent the abuse, neglect and exploitation of older adults and individuals with disabilities.
 After a six-year push, The Registry was successfully passed into law in Kentucky in spring 2014.

 Arts advocate.
-In 2009, The Council opened Weber Gallery, a venue designed to bring together professional artists and artists with disabilities for joint exhibits, Today, the gallery focuses on outreach through art-making projects that engage individuals with disabilities to express themselves through the creation of art.
+In 2009, The Council opened the Weber Gallery, a venue designed to bring together professional artists and artists with disabilities for joint exhibits, Today, our art programing focuses on providing experiences that encourage creative expression to achieve an individual's personal self-advocacy goals.